Electrolux takes on Whirlpool in U.S. with $3.3 billion GE Appliances buy

 ELECTROLUX SHARES RISE

-Electrolux shares closed up 9.6 crowns, or 5 percent, at 197.10 crowns, outperforming the wider Stockholm market .OMXS30.
-GE shares finished down 2 cents, or .08 percent, at $26.08 per share on the New York Stock Exchange.
+Electrolux shares were up 5.9 percent at 198.60 crowns at 1048 GMT, outperforming the wider Stockholm market .OMXS30, giving the company a market capitalisation of $8.7 billion.

-General Electric put the profitable but low-margin appliance business up for sale in 2008, but talks fizzled out as the global recession took hold.
+General Electric Co. put the profitable but low-margin appliance business up for sale in 2008 but talks fizzled out as the global recession took hold.
 The unit is almost exclusively focused on the U.S. market and has lacked global scale.

 GE said last month that it was evaluating strategic options for the home appliance business, including discussions with Electrolux.

-"There will always be small non-core disposals over time, Appliances is likely the largest industrial exit we will see for some time," said Morgan Stanley analyst Nigel Coe in a research note.

-Last year, GE Appliances had sales of $5.7 billion, 90 percent of which were in North America, with EBITDA of $390 million, including the share of profit from Mabe.
+Last year, GE Appliances - which sells refrigerators, cookers, air conditioners and water heaters and air conditioners under the GE Monogram, GE Cafe and Hotpoint brands - had sales of $5.7 billion, 90 percent of which were in North America, with EBITDA of $390 million, including the share of profit from Mabe.

 Electrolux, which sells under brands such as Frigidaire, AEG and Zanussi as well as its own name, is the world's second-largest home appliance maker after Whirlpool, but has its strongest market position in Europe.